Announcing the First Pediatric Heart Transplant Program in Central Texas

 Written by: Ashley Lawrence

-On Friday, July 31, 2020, the Texas Center for Pediatric and Congenital Heart Disease at Dell Children’s Medical Center, in partnership with UT Health Austin, the clinical practice of the Dell Medical School at The University of Texas in Austin, announced the opening of the Heart Failure, VAD, and Transplant Program, the first pediatric heart transplant program in Central Texas.
+On Friday, July 31, 2020, the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center, announced the opening of the Heart Failure, VAD, and Transplant Program, the first pediatric heart transplant program in Central Texas.
 The heart transplant team includes UT Health Austin nationally recognized pediatric heart surgeons Carlos Mery, MD, Charles Fraser, Jr., MD, and Ziv Beckerman, MD, as well as Dell Children’s Medical Center’s pediatric cardiologist Chesney Castleberry, MD.

 “To be able to offer, for those who critically need it, a cardiac transplant opportunity is really part of our commitment to the holistic care of children and families with cardiac disease.
-It’s also an imperative part of a tier one congenital heart surgery and cardiology program, which we seek to have here,” says Dr. Charles Fraser, Jr., Director of the Texas Center for Pediatric and Congenital Heart Disease at Dell Children’s.
+It’s also an imperative part of a tier one congenital heart surgery and cardiology program, which we seek to have here,” says Dr. Fraser, Director of the Texas Center for Pediatric and Congenital Heart Disease.

 The Heart Failure, VAD, and Transplant Program projects anywhere between two and six transplants will be completed within the first year of practice with the goal of growing the practice to complete as many as 20 transplants in a given year, which is on par with large transplant centers.
 To view the virtual press conference, click here.